siddharthSharma2000/UK-retail-sales-analysis/README.md

 - SQL (data analysis and querying)
 - Tableau (data visualisation and dashboards)

+## Key Business Insights

+Based on the initial analysis of retail sales data, the following insights were identified:

+- Sales performance varies significantly across regions, indicating uneven market penetration.
+- Certain product categories consistently outperform others, suggesting an opportunity to optimise product mix.
+- Weekend sales contribute a substantial share of revenue, highlighting the importance of weekend-focused promotions.

 ## Status
 This project is currently in progress.